British Model Iskra Lawrence Flaunts Her Curvy Figure In A Red Bikini On Instagram

 As of the writing of this piece, the video has racked up more than 314,000 views which shows that the model is, indeed, very popular on Instagram.

-As The Inquisitr previously pointed out, Iskra is not only popular for her modeling activities but she is also well-known for body positivity activism.
+As The Inquisitr previously pointed out, Iskra is not only popular for her modeling activities, but she is also well-known for body positivity activism.
 The model has also recently started a talk show on YouTube.